 Comparisons to Europe

-The top of the line explained the nonsecular symbols regulation as mild because it applies best to a small number of civil servants: public school teachers, faculty principals, authorities attorneys, law enforcement officials, judges and wildlife officers are prohibited from wearing symptoms in their religion.
+The top-of-the-line explained the nonsecular symbols regulation as mild because it applies best to a few civil servants: public school teachers, faculty principals, authority attorneys, law enforcement officials, judges, and wildlife officers are prohibited from wearing symptoms in their religion.

-He turned into regarding legal guidelines in Belgium that ban face-overlaying veils in public.
-A comparable ban exists in France, where it’s also illegal for students and instructors to put on nonsecular symbols in country faculties.
-Several German states have implemented their personal limits on where spiritual symbols can be worn.
+He turned into legal guidelines in Belgium that ban face-overlaying veils in public.
+A comparable ban exists in France, where students and instructors are prohibited from putting on nonsecular symbols in country faculties.
+Several German states have implemented limits on where spiritual symbols can be worn.

 “When I pay attention to some human beings saying that Quebec [is becoming] racist, does that suggest Germany, France, and Belgium are racist?”
 Legault asked.

-A separate interview — a televised change with CBC Montreal News at 6 host Debra Arbec — Legault counseled that the dearth of regulations on nonsecular symbols is partially guilty for the upward push of right-wing extremism within the U.S.
+In a separate interview — a televised change with CBC Montreal News at six host Debra Arbec — Legault counseled that the absence of regulations on nonsecular symbols is partially responsible for the upward push of right-wing extremism within the U.S.

 “They do not have the kind of law we put in place or that they put in the vicinity in France, and they have extremism,” Legault said.
-“Even the president from time to time has said remarks that can be near racism.”
+“Even the president occasionally has said remarks that can be near racism.”

-(Legault made no point out of the results of the recent European parliamentary elections, wherein an anti-immigrant, a long way-proper party, gained the biggest percentage of the vote in France.)
+(Legault made no point out of the results of the recent European parliamentary elections, wherein an anti-immigrant, a long way-proper party, gained the biggest vote percentage in France.)

 The optimal described Quebec’s law as a “framework” to help exclude racist views from mainstream debate.